RZulfikri/react-simple-store/README.md

 export default App;
 ```
 ### Optimization
-#### Direct Manipulation
+#### Direct Access

-Direct manipulation provides access to the store using set and get:
+Direct Access provides access to the store using set and gets, without `React`/`Hook`.
+You can get/set value and call functions from the store anywhere in your project.

 ```javascript
 const user = customStore.get().user;